 8. Recognize and reward your employees

 Don’t forget to reward good work.
 Recognition and rewards should be a must-have in every company.
-However, leaders should make sure to reward the employees with something that they value.
+However, leaders should make sure to reward the employees by providing employee benefits and motivation with something that they value.

 9. Connect with your employees more often